 And yet these movies are billed as the top romantic comedies of all time.
 Abuse, low self-esteem and coercion pass under the radar and seep into our subconscious as what we should also expect in the films of our lives.
 The ones which need proper review are those which remain unquestioned, not the ones like ‘Fifty Shades’ who expose pain, control and abuse for us all to examine.
 The world has jumped on the bandwagon of criticizing this ‘rom-com’ because it contains (a false depiction of) BDSM… and no other reason.
 It’s our own sex negative prejudice which makes us shout so loud about this so-called ‘abuse’.

-To my mind the world needs movies like ‘Fifty Shades’ because they create necessary discussions (and maybe more excitement in the bedroom).
+To my mind the world needs movies like ‘Fifty Shades’ because they create necessary discussions.
 But these discussions are necessary for so many more movies which don’t include BDSM as a vehicle for depicting abuse.
-In fact the real discussion to be had is why we only associate abuse with whips and handcuffs and literally don’t see it – going so far as to glorify it – when it isn’t.
+In fact the real discussion to be had is why we only associate abuse with whips and handcuffs and don’t see it when it the leather accessories aren’t there.